 What do you do if your hair is wavy?
 Forget about Ivy League?
 No way.
 Wavy hair looks great if the haircut is properly made.
 Leave some hair on top to make the side part and cut it short on the sides.
 This will create a great Ivy League look.
 Wavy hair will need some hair gel to stay neat.

 Men with blond hair can go for this stylish blond Ivy League hairstyle, which requires almost no maintenance.
 The shortly trimmed sides look shaved due to their light color and the top textured part creates a great neat look.
-You can also check similar new short haircuts & hairstyles for boys here.
+You can also check these handsome short haircuts & hairstyles for boys here.

 4. Short spikes

 If you are ready to deal with some hair gel, go for short spikes.
 This variation of Ivy League haircut is a little outrageous.
 However, it still looks fantastic.
 Instead of making an obvious part, spike the hair a little with your fingers.